msg-CareerPaths/angular-training/chapters/000-introduction.md

 ## Notes
 - If you find any link broken, **please** inform your mentor to give you an alternative.
+- Keep in mind that the videos might present content relating to an **older version** of angular.
 - Try to speed up the videos to *1.5x/2x* if you find them too slow.
 - Try to connect to the Backend from the Spring Training if you have training completed (you might need to change the port for your requests)